arindal1/Weather-WebApp/README.md

 5. OR: Visit the Github Page to use it normally.

----

 ## Project Structure

 - `index.html`: The main HTML file containing the structure of the web page.
 - `style.css`: The CSS file that defines the styling and layout of the web page.
 - `script.js`: The JavaScript file responsible for fetching weather data from the API and updating the user interface.
-- `key.js`: A placeholder file where you can store your OpenWeatherMap API key
+- `key.js`: A placeholder file where you can store your OpenWeatherMap API key (not included in this repository for security reasons).
-   - (currently contains my personal API key, can be replaced by your own API key when you're working on this project locally).
 - `images/`: Directory containing images used in the project.

 ## JavaScript